Kong/docs.konghq.com/app/plugins/tcp-log.md

 ---                                    | ---
 `name`                                  | The name of the plugin to use, in this case: `tcp-log` `consumer_id`<br>*optional*             | The CONSUMER ID that this plugin configuration will target.
 This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
-`value.host`                            | The IP address or host name to send data to `value.port`                            | The port to send data to on the upstream server `value.timeout`                         | Default `10000`.
+`config.host`                            | The IP address or host name to send data to `config.port`                            | The port to send data to on the upstream server `config.timeout`                         | Default `10000`.
 An optional timeout in milliseconds when sending data to the upstream server
-`value.keepalive`                       | Default `60000`.
+`config.keepalive`                       | Default `60000`.
 An optional value in milliseconds that defines for how long an idle connection will live before being closed

 [api-object]: /docs/{{site.data.kong_latest.release}}/admin-api/#api-object
 [configuration]: /docs/{{site.data.kong_latest.release}}/configuration